fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

     }
 {% endhighlight %}

 Notice how the ViewState is updated based on what the presenter has asked us to display.
-That way when we have a configuration change, we can save the ViewState to a bundle, and retrieve it in OnCreate if needed.
+That way when we have a configuration change, we can save the ViewState to a bundle, and retrieve it in OnCreate if needed.⋅⋅⋅

 ####ViewState